Here Are The Russia Collusion Questions Robert Mueller Plans To Ask Donald Trump, Revealed By 'New York Times'

 • What do you know about a 2017 meeting in Seychelles involving Erik Prince?

 Prince, founder of the mercenary group Blackwater and brother to Trump’s education secretary Betsy DeVos, held a secret meeting in the Seychelles island that was apparently intended to create another “back channel” between Trump and Russia.
-Mueller appears to suspect Trump known more about the meeting than he has revealed.
+Mueller appears to suspect Trump knows more about the meeting than he has revealed.

 • What do you know about a Ukrainian peace proposal provided to Mr. Cohen in 2017?

-Trump’s personal lawyer and “fixer” Michael Cohen, who is now under criminal investigation by federal prosecutors, delivered a “peace plan” to Trump via Michale Flynn, the Russia-linked general who later became Trump’s national security adviser before being quickly fired, supposedly for lying about his Russia ties.
+Trump’s personal lawyer and “fixer” Michael Cohen, who is now under criminal investigation by federal prosecutors, delivered a “peace plan” to Trump via Michael Flynn, the Russia-linked general who later became Trump’s national security adviser before being quickly fired, supposedly for lying about his Russia ties.
 Cohen’s “peace plan” would have directly benefited Russia by recognizing Crimea, which Russia forcibly annexed in 2014, as legitimate Russian territory — a proposal vehemently opposed by the Ukraine government.